catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard-windows.rst

 Connect to the new Instance
 ===========================
 First you must set the Administrator password.
-To do this go to the "Instances" section, click on first-instance under "Instance Name" and select the "Console" tab.
+To do this, go to the "Instances" section, click on first-instance under "Instance Name" and select the "Console" tab.